MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/install.md

 > [!TIP]
 >
-> You can log your questions and get support for the SAP Procurement template at the [Templates-for-Power-Platform](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.
+> Go to the [Templates-for-Power-Platform](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site to log your questions or issues and get support for the SAP Procurement template.

 ## Install the solution files

-Once you have downloaded **either** the *managed* or *unmanaged* solution files, you can install them into the developer (sandbox) environment that you prepared for it.
+Once you have downloaded **either** the *managed* or *unmanaged* solution files, you can install them into the developer (sandbox) environment that you prepared for them.

 ### Install the SAP Base solution